mbwins10/circuitry_projects/README.md

 # Circuitry Projects

 ## Repo Description
-This is my repository of my circuit projects.
+This is a a a repository of my circuit projects.

 ## List of Projects
 [Rocket](./rocket)